Debasement, Trudging, Self-Worth: includes reader responses.

 2. Do a list of negatives rise up in your mind when you contemplate making a positive change in your life?

-e.g. you're too fat, too lazy, too stupid or worse, plagued with an unnamable bad thing that everyone sees, and you can't do anything about?
+e.g. you're too fat, too lazy, too stupid or worse, plagued with an unnamable bad thing that everyone sees and that you can't do anything about?

 3. Can you give yourself physical, emotional, intellectual nourishment even though you believe you don't deserve it?
 Can you give yourself the chance to grow beyond your debasement and let your genuine value emerge?